bradleyeckert/hermes/docs/mole.md

 [Wikipedia](https://en.wikipedia.org/wiki/Authenticated_encryption):
 > Authenticated encryption with associated data (AEAD) is a variant of AE that allows the message to include "associated data" (AD, additional non-confidential information, a.k.a. "additional authenticated data", AAD).
 A recipient can check the integrity of both the associated data and the confidential information in a message.

-`hermes` uses a symmetric algorithm for encryption and a keyed HMAC (hash) algorithm for message integrity.
+`mole` uses a symmetric algorithm for encryption and a keyed HMAC (hash) algorithm for message integrity.

-The default protocol used by `hermes` is XChaCha20-SipHash.
+The default protocol used by `mole` is XChaCha20-SipHash.
 Xchacha20 is a long-IV version of [ChaCha20](https://en.wikipedia.org/wiki/Salsa20).
 For forward compatibility, a 128-bit IV is used instead of XChaCha20's 192-bit IV.
 [SipHash](https://en.wikipedia.org/wiki/SipHash) is a keyed HMAC.
 A version with 16-byte output authenticates the entire message, including the plaintext header, so that the header cannot be altered.

 Cryptographic functions are called through function pointers held in the port's `struct`.
 Other AEAD algorithms may be plugged in by using the default setup as a template.
 To keep it simple, the following lengths are fixed: